 Most safari parks are high-risk zones.
 The highest risk of transition is in the rainy season from November to May.

 Check with a travel medicine specialist to see if antimalarials should be considered to help prevent malaria contraction.
+Visitors can find further information on Tanzania vaccine requirements here.

 All passengers arriving in Tanzania will be required to present a negative COVID-19 PCR test certificate upon arrival.
 The test should be taken within 96 hours of departure for Tanzania.